Turf-type Tall Fescue

 Tall fescue is a good choice for lawn areas that receive moderate to high foot traffic.
 It differs from Kentucky bluegrass in that it will remain greener when watered two times per week.

 The older cultivars have blades that are wider than those of Kentucky Bluegrass, but the newer cultivars have thinner leaves.
-Tall fescue cannot survive long periods of time (months) without supplemental water.
+Tall fescue cannot survive long periods of time (months) without supplemental water and should be winter watered monthly to prevent winter kill.

 Turf-type Tall Fescue